Border reivers: 'Heyday South of the Border'

 Throughout the 1520s, amid persistent famine and rinderpest outbreaks, the already overpopulated Cheviot Highlands suffered further strain.
 The ensuing social disruption, exacerbated by war, famine, and disease, fostered the rise of large bands of plunderers operating across the Anglo-Scottish borderlands.

 These groups sometimes coalesced around local minor noble or gentry figures into confederacies led by individuals such as Sir Nicholas Ridley in the early 1520s and later Sir William Lisle of Felton in the mid-to-late 1520s.
 Notably, both had previously served as lawmen, yet in the all to common Border formula, those charged with maintaining order increasingly became, effectively, poachers.
 Some, like the then Warden and former Keeper of Redesdale, Thomas Dacre, 2nd Baron Dacre, got perilously close to being outlawed for associating too closely with known thieves.
+In 1525, law and order had decayed so much that a raid got within 8 miles of the city of Newcastle.

 North of the border, Lord Dacre launched two massive raids against the Armstrongs of Liddesdale and the Debatable Land.
 In retaliation, the Armstrongs mounted raids into Cumbria.
 Dacre, in turn, responded again, but this time he retaliated by burning the towers of the sons of the infamous Johnny Armstrong.
-It is important to note that while the Armstrong-Dacre feud raged on, it was only one of many such raids and counter-raids along the border.
+While the Armstrong-Dacre feud raged on, it was only one of many such raids and counter-raids along the border.